OsaPL/Versus-Brawl/notes.md

 cave - swap healing with rock, and make the rock powerup place more hostile (more ways to die)

-planks - you can get on top of the tower things => lower planks
+planks - you can get on top of the tower things => lower planks (done)